-The honors program is comprised of 24 semester hours of coursework, much of which replaces General Education classes.
-There are 12 hours that are required to complete the program.
-An additional 12 hours are made up of upper-level courses designated as Honors courses, e.g. LIT 3XXH-Honors.
+The honors program is comprised of 18 semester hours of coursework, much of which replaces some General Education courses and courses required for a student's major.
+There are 9 hours that are required to complete the program.
+An additional 9 hours are made up of upper-level courses designated as Honors courses, e.g. LIT 3XXH-Honors.

-Students who complete the 24 semester hours of honors courses and who maintain the required GPA will receive a special certificate at the time of graduation.
+Students who complete the 18 semester hours of honors courses and who maintain the required GPA will receive a special certificate at the time of graduation.